Stem cell transplantation for leukemia

 Helping you maintain your quality of life after a transplant

 Recovery from a leukemia stem cell transplant can take several months.
-Dr. Redei and his team will work together with the rest of your care team to support you throughout the entire process.
+Your hematologic oncology team will work together with the rest of your care team to support you throughout the entire process.

-For example, your dietitian will recommend a healthy diet to nutritionally fortify your body, and your naturopathic clinician will recommend natural therapies to help reduce side effects, such as neuropathy.
-Your rehabilitation therapist will recommend safe levels of physical activity to help you stay active and independent.
+For example, our dietitians may suggest a healthy diet to nutritionally fortify your body, and our naturopathic clinicians may recommend natural therapies to help reduce side effects, such as neuropathy.
+A rehabilitation therapist may recommend safe levels of physical activity to help you stay active and independent.

-Additionally, your pain management practitioner will use various techniques to help alleviate discomfort and control bone and neuropathic pain, while your mind-body therapist will provide counseling and relaxation techniques.
+Additionally, your pain management practitioner may recommend various techniques to help alleviate discomfort and control bone and neuropathic pain, while your mind-body therapist will provide counseling and relaxation techniques.

 A stem cell transplant (also called hematopoietic progenitor cell transplantation) infuses healthy blood-forming stem cells into the body.
 Stem cells can be collected from the bone marrow, circulating (peripheral) blood, and umbilical cord blood.

 There are two main types of stem cell transplants: